Thrive OT

 Common questions

-What areas does Thrive OT in Across NSW help children with?
+What areas does Thrive OT focus on for children?

 How do I know if my child might benefit from occupational therapy?

-Children may benefit from occupational therapy if they experience difficulties with daily activities, coordination, sensory sensitivities, or managing tasks.
-If you're concerned about your child's development or functioning, speaking with your GP is a good starting point.
-They can discuss whether an occupational therapy assessment might be helpful for your situation.
+Children may benefit from occupational therapy if they experience difficulties with daily activities like dressing, eating, writing, or managing sensory experiences.
+If a parent has concerns about their child's development or functioning in everyday tasks, speaking with a GP is a helpful first step.
+A GP can provide guidance on whether an assessment might be useful.

-What should I expect during an assessment at Thrive OT?
+What should I expect when contacting Thrive OT about services?

 Keep exploring